chenxi-yang/chenxi-yang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Chenxi Yang, a Ph.D. student in the Trishul group at the University of Texas at Austin.
 I am fortunate to be advised by [Prof. Swarat Chaudhuri](http://www.cs.utexas.edu/~swarat/).
 My research interests span the areas of programming language, formal methods and machine learning.
-I am interested in building the tools and techniques which help the interpretability and efficiency of program learning.
+Specifically, I am working on projects related to safe learning and neurosymbolic programming.

-Prior to graduate school, I did my undergraduate at Fudan University, advised by [Prof. Yang Chen](https://chenyang03.wordpress.com/).
+Prior to joining the Trishul Group, I spent one year working with [Prof. Lili Qiu](https://www.cs.utexas.edu/~lili/).
+Before that, I did my undergraduate at Fudan University, advised by [Prof. Yang Chen](https://chenyang03.wordpress.com/).
 I visited Peking University as a research assistant, supervised by [Prof. Chenren Xu](http://soar.group/chenren/).
 My CV is available [here](https://cxyang1997.github.io/files/CV_ChenxiYang.pdf).

 I like hiking, playing badminton, swimming and board games.

-Last Update: Mar 2022
+Last Update: Jun 2022

 <!-- Default Statcounter code for github hompage
 https://cxyang1997.github.io/ -->